 Treatment of superficial phlebitis may depend on the symptoms, location, extent and underlying medical conditions.
 At Tennessee Vein Center, we recommend an ultrasound scan of the leg which will determine the severity of the condition.
 The primary treatments for superficial phlebitis include:

 - Anti-inflammatory medications such as ibuprofen (MotrinTM, AdvilTM)

 - Avoidance of prolonged sitting or standing

 - Medical grade compression hose External compression with fitted compression stockings is also recommended for patients with superficial phlebitis of the legs

-To learn more about what superficial phlebitis or deep vein thrombosis treatment option is the best for you and your symptoms, contact Dr. Campbell in our Loudon, TN location or Alcoa, TN location to schedule a consultation.
+To learn more about what superficial phlebitis or deep vein thrombosis treatment option is the best for you and your symptoms, contact Dr. Campbell in our Alcoa, TN location to schedule a consultation.